The Informational Observer in Relational Quantum Mechanics: Introduction

 The main objective of this article is to propose a solution to this problem by rethinking what counts as an observer in RQM.
 We argue that the minimal physicalist definition is insufficient to support the processes required for observation through time.
 Instead, following a similar argument from Grinbaum \cite[Ch.~4.5]{grinbaum2004significance}, we propose a complementary definition of the observer, consisting of a physical role grounded in interaction, and an informational role grounded in coherence across time.

 The article proceeds as follows.
 Section \ref{Sec:rethinking} addresses the minimal requirements for observation in scientific practice, distinguishing the physical observer from the informational one.
 This section emphasises that the observer should be fundamentally understood as time-delocalised.
-Section \ref{Sec:coherent} asks why coherence matters, developing sequential weak values as atemporal probes of coherence, from which the informational observer emerges.
+Section \ref{Sec:coherent} asks why coherence matters, developing sequential weak values as probes of informational coherence across time, from which the informational observer emerges.

 Then, Section \ref{Sec:two-step} addresses the problem of intersubjective agreement in RQM.
 This section reviews the Wigner's friend set-up and explains how our redefinition of the observer can be supplemented to CPL to recover intersubjective agreement.
 This leads to increased confidence in the predictions made by the interpretation, providing a possible route towards empirical confirmation of RQM.
+This section also provides a limit case from an application of the proposal to the Frauchiger-Renner paradox.
 Finally, Section \ref{Sec:conc} summarises the argument, discussing its position within broader philosophical perspectives, and noting some future research directions.